pritam-saha-java/inc/README.md

 screen size for phone : 343 x 686

 to-do list :
- - sort the every dropdown data alphabetically
+ - sort the every dropdown data alphabetically (done)
- - signup link should be domain/register
+ - signup link should be domain/register (done)
- - login link should be domain/login
+ - login link should be domain/login (done)
  - add validations for post form
  - fix search form
- - reduce the image size
+ - reduce the image size (done)
  - Title page picture size should be fixed
- - On homepage margins above the large text should be reduced
+ - On homepage margins above the large text should be reduced (done)
- - On search page the title buttons should be moved and aligned to left
+ - On search page the title buttons should be moved and aligned to left (done)
  - There should be separate screens for mobile and desktop on title page.
  - improve seller panel UI
+ - add compression in application
+ - add watermark in image using java